 Pancreatic injury often accompanies rapid deceleration injury or a severe crush injury.
 Unrestrained drivers who hit the steering column or bicyclists who fall against a handlebar are at risk for pancreatic injuries.
 Pancreatic injuries can present with subtle signs and symptoms, making the diagnosis elusive.

-Presentation of diaphragm injuries is often insidious.
-Only occasionally is the diagnosis obvious ...
+Presentation of diaphragm injuries is often insidious. ...